How Many Get a BBL [Statistics, Trends, Risks]

 • In the US, $2.8B worth of revenue is generated from BBL surgeries each year.

-• More than 1M Brazilian Butt Lift surgical procedures was done in 2022.
+• More than 1M Brazilian Butt Lift surgical procedures were done in 2022.

 bbl statistics procedures done annually and as percent of all cosmetic surgeries